vue-gapi/vue-gapi/README.md

 ## isSignedIn

-This will shortcut and check if your user is authenticated will return a boolen from google. and can be used inside v-if views.
+This will shortcut and check if your user is authenticated will return a boolean from google. and can be used inside v-if views.
 ```html
 <script>
 export default {